outcomesinsights/conceptql_spec/README.md

 - Matches a UUID in our database

 #### Vocabulary validations and warnings

+Vocabulary validations will start by running each code through a regexp, just to see if the code is even in the right format for that kind vocabulary.
+We can have a "strict" option which will also then check to make sure the code exists in the vocabulary database.

+Vocabularies might vary between supported data models, so how we enforce "strict" vocabulary validation might need to change between data models.

 We can provide a lot of useful feedback to users about the vocabularies they are choosing.